andresdeklerck2023/FractionApplications/README.md

 ## Future Improvements
 - Improve user interface design for better usability and making it more user-friendly.
-- Add support for mixed numbers and improper fractions.
+- Add support for not fractions numbers.